ETS-Android1/Chat-1/README.md

 ## Usage
 The Project is already build for you and apk file can be downloaded from Chat>app>build>outputs>apk>debug but in case you would like to build it follow these steps

+Connect The App To Firebase (console.firebase.com > new project) and download the google-services.json file

+place the file in `app` directory

-1) Open The Downloaded/Cloned Project In Your Terminal Window
+2) Open The Downloaded/Cloned Project In Your Terminal Window
 ```bash
 ./gradlew.bat assembleDebug
 ```